WalmartDigital/digital-guidelines/README.md

 ---
-title: "How to Contribute"
+title: "Walmart Digital Guidelines"
-description: "About your contributions to Walmart Digital content"
+description: "about walmart digital guidelines"
 ---

-## Welcome to Walmart Digital Guidelines
+#### Welcome to Walmart Digital Guidelines

 Digital guidelines helps to our teams to create, innovate and mature our digital product lines sharing knowledge and make public to all people who want to learn about our evolution process ^^!.